opencodeiiita/PhotoStore/README.md

 A **buggy** web application to store and share your photos

 ## Note
-All Cyber Security issues have been solved and thus `main` branch is now archived!<br>
+All Cyber Security issues have been solved and thus `cybersec` branch is now archived!<br>
 If you find any Issues, feel free to submit one.

 ## Before you start
 This project is divided into two branches
-- `main` - Cyber Security
+- `cybersec` - Cyber Security
   - finding bugs
   - patching them

-- `dev` - Web Development
+- `main` - Web Development
   - improvements or additions in frontend and/or backend

 ### For Cyber Security